beancount/fava/fava/docs/running_fava.md

 $ fava --help
 Usage: fava [OPTIONS] [FILENAMES]...

-  Start fava for FILENAMES on http://host:port.
+  Start Fava for FILENAMES on http://host:port.

+  If the `BEANCOUNT_FILE` environment variable is set, Fava will use the file specified there in addition to FILENAMES.

 Options:
   -p, --port INTEGER             The port to listen on. (default: 5000)